-U.S. Army signs deal with Chicago Huntsmen The U.S. Army is no stranger to Call of Duty League, having secured a sponsorship with the competition itself in March.
+U.S. Army sponsors Chicago Huntsmen The U.S. Army is no stranger to Call of Duty League, having secured a sponsorship with the competition itself in March.
 The one-year agreement was planned to activate “at multiple levels” prior to home series events being moved online due to COVID-19.
 The Army is the presenting sponsor of a broadcast segment titled ‘Tactical Play’ and it planned on hosting in-person activations at each franchise’s local event.

 U.S. Army signs deal with Esports Stadium Arlington ARLINGTON, Texas--(BUSINESS WIRE)--Esports Stadium Arlington is proud to partner with the U.S. Army to host U.S. Army presents Reload Collegiate CS:GO Invitational.
 The 28-team online tournament began on April 27 and wraps up on May 9-10, 2020 weekend, with the top teams competing for a $5,000 prize pool.
 All matches have been broadcasted on the official Esports Stadium Arlington Twitch channel using ESA’s in-house production.